-Vitamins and Minerals
+Bounty of Vitamins and Minerals

-Calories, Fat and Cholesterol
+High in Fat and Cholesterol

 Whole eggs do not contain many calories but do contain a lot of fat and cholesterol.
 One whole egg has approximately 70 calories, 5 g of fat, and about half of your daily requirement of cholesterol.
 This can be a problem if you're trying to get most of your protein from eggs.
 For example, you have to consume five eggs to get about 25 to 30 g of protein, which means you would also be taking in about 25 g of fat and more than twice your recommended intake of cholesterol.

 Egg yolks contain most of the vitamins and minerals, but also lots of fat and cholesterol.
 Egg whites, on the other hand, contain about half the protein with virtually none of the fat or cholesterol.
-So, the best way to eat eggs after your workout is to mix five egg whites with one whole egg.
+So, the best way to eat eggs after your workout is to mix five egg whites with one or two whole eggs.
 This way you are consuming approximately 21 g of protein and still getting all the good stuff in the yolk without going overboard on the fat and cholesterol.